draddo11/100-days-of-code/r3-log.md

   trying to download more courses for offline learning continued with Pwa (service workers)
   ## R3D22
   Finally uploaded my angular 7 website onto 000website after trying netlify and gh pages
+  ##R3D23-24
+  Learned about manifest in service workers and the favoriteicon for designing and testing icons on all major platforms from a single website